Actuarial-Control-Cycle-T1-2024/group-page-showcase-ptcst-consulting/README.md

 | Expense and Expected Death Cost Calculations |<ul><li>Expenses assumed to be paid in advance</li></ul>Expected death costs assumed to be paid in arrears</li></ul>|

 ## Sensitivity Analysis
 A sensitivity analysis was performed on the key variables (see _Appendix D_ for tested values) to assess the financial impact of changes in key assumptions.
 Ranges of values were determined for each of the above variables, with the theoretical experience assumptions lying within this range.
 A comparison of the absolute impacts on SuperLife’s net present value and the relative impacts on profit margin for the best and worst case scenarios for each variable was conducted.
 The profit margin comparison is illustrated in _Figure B_ below.
-See Appendix 7.5.2 for the NPV comparison and an in-depth analysis of the sensitivity results.
+See _Appendix D_ for the NPV comparison and an in-depth analysis of the sensitivity results.

 _Figure B: Sensitivity Analysis - Profit Margin_